 When I quit my corporate career of almost fifteen years as a Consulting Engineer in 2011, it wasn’t because I wanted to become a leader.
 I had taken on various leadership roles throughout my career and enjoyed the opportunity to lead, support and inspire others.
-I quit my corporate career because I wanted to experience more joy in my work, more creativity, more authentic self-expression, and the opportunity to pursue my passion more fully: Helping others unleash their full potential.
+But I had quit my corporate career because I wanted to experience more joy in my work, more creativity, more authentic self-expression, and perhaps most importantly, I wanted to be more impactful and to serve others more effectively.

 - Step out of the shadows and claim my position as a leader;